Karthikbr19/EVA/README.md

 # Assignmnet 1B

 ## Kernel
-- A kernel or a filter is mathematically a matrix which runs over the input to extract features of an input.
+- A kernel or a filter is mathematically a matrix which runs over the input to extract the features.
 - The basic feature extractions are blurring, sharpening, embossing, edge detection.
 - Mathematically it can be used set[matrix] of learnable weights.
 These weights of the kernels are randomly assigned at the start, and during training they get updated automatically.
 - A kernel slides over the image, performs convolution and produces feature map as the output.
 The feature maps are useful for performing the learning tasks such as detection and classification better.